jon-jacky/Piety/BRANCH.md

 Recent work in the *rewrite* branch:

+- 19 Oct2025:  Begin *micropython-unix* branch to see if we can get our present Piety code to run under the micropython we built from the latest source from *micropython.org*.

+- 19 Oct 2025: Rename *micropython* branch to *micropython-snap*
+  and abandon it.

+- 30 Sep 2025:  Begin *micropython* branch to see if we can get our present Piety code to run under the micropython.we installed with the *snap* package manager.

 - 28 Jul 2025:  Merge the *reader* branch back into the *rewrite* branch.

 -  6 Apr 2025: Begin *reader* branch to experiment with a viewer window